network-lumen/validator-kit/stake_bootstrap.md

-This thread explains how validator voting power works today and how it is expected to evolve.
+This document explains how validator voting power works today and how it is expected to evolve.

 ───────────